-The hardest part of starting any new school year, or even a new semester is setting up effective and efficient classroom rules.
-Classroom management can be difficult, because what works for one group of students isn’t going to work for the next.
-We asked Albert Felts to break down for us his process for setting up effective and efficient classroom rules and this is what he gave us:
+Establishing classroom rules is the hardest part of starting any new school year, or even a new semester.
+Efficient and effective classrooms can be difficult to create because what works for one group of students isn’t going to work for the next.
+We asked our classroom management specialists to break down their top tips for setting up efficient and effective classroom rules.

 I always think of classroom rules as the hill I want to die on.
 What that means, my rules need to be so consistently enforce, that the world stops when there’s a rule violation.
 If they’re not consistently enforced, then it’s not a helpful tool for students to navigate how we want our classrooms to run.